-- Nasty subversion in Young Justice, where M'gann brings Sportsmaster and Cheshire into Artemis' mind to prove to them that Tigress is an enchanted disguise from a glamour charm and she isn't really dead.
+- A played-with version occurs in Young Justice, where M'gann brings Sportsmaster and Cheshire into Artemis' mind to prove to them that Tigress is an enchanted disguise from a glamour charm and she isn't really dead.
 Cheshire, Artemis' sister, believes, but their emotionally abusive father doesn't.
-Artemis only convinces him by defeating him in a fight with a move he taught her.
+Instead, Artemis convinces him by using a fighting technique he taught her.

 - In many instances in the animal kingdom, a mother knows her offspring by their scent.
 The inverse is true as well, with animal babies identifying their mother the same way.